Toronto District School Board: School mosque

 In 2011, it was revealed that a TDSB school, Valley Park Middle School, had been holding Muslim prayer services for students in its cafeteria during school hours.
 The prayer services lasted 30 to 40 minutes, and were led by an Imam from a nearby mosque, though later this was changed to a student-led format to stem criticisms.

 School administration prepared the cafeteria space, and non-Muslim students attended classes during the prayer sessions.
 During the prayers, boys and girls were separated by benches, with girls placed behind the boys.
 Menstruating girls did not participate, but could observe from the back row.
 The Huffington Post commented:

 This school is allowing children to skip class so that they can pray during school hours in a secular public school system, all the while instilling the misconceived notion that menstruating girls are somehow unclean and should be pushed to the back of the figurative bus, which in this case is represented by the cafeteria turned makeshift mosque.

 TDSB's Executive Superintendent of Equity and Engagement, Jim Spryopoulos noted, "we have the duty to accommodate", in keeping with the Toronto District School Board's Religious Accommodation policy.

-Anti-Muslim groups like Canadian Hindu Advocacy group seized on the controversy and clouded what many saw as a clear issue of separation of church and state:In fact, it's becoming increasingly clear that some of the most strident opponents of the cafeteria congregation are as morally deficient as the congregation system itself.
-But most Canadian publications haven't noticed.
-Take the Canadian Hindu Advocacy, an interest group that's been Valley Park Middle School's most passionate opponent.
-Nearly every newspaper article on the topic, from those in the Toronto Star to the Toronto Sun, has called The Canadian Hindu Advocacy a mere "critic of Islam".
-Closer investigation, though, (or any at all) makes clear that the CHA is no critic, but one, a vehemently anti-Islamic organization; and two, despite its name, an embarrassment to Canadian pluralism.